 - Coaching and Mentoring: How to Develop Top Talent and Achieve Stronger Performance.
 Harvard Business Essentials series.
 HBS Press.
-Boston, MA.
 2004.

 - At the Helm: A Laboratory Navigator.
-By Kathy Barker.
+Kathy Barker.
 Cold Spring Harbor Laboratory Press.
 2002.

 - Adviser, Teacher, Role Model, Friend: On Being a Mentor to Students in Science and Engineering.
 National Academy of Science/National Academy of Engineering/Institute of Medicine.
 National Academy Press.
 1997.

 - Managing Scientists: Leadership Strategies in Scientific Research.
-By Alice Sapienza.
+Alice Sapienza.
 Wiley-Liss.
 2004.